ponylang/pony-tutorial/docs/reference-capabilities/default-capabilities.md

 Notably, you can't mutate a `box`, so mutable methods _must_ be defined as `fun ref` or `fun trn`.

-TODO: THIS IS WRONG.
+TO DO: THIS IS WRONG.
 The _only_ behavior capability for an actor is `ref`.
 You cannot specify a `be val` for example, or even `be ref`.
 This may be counter-intuitive since the _caller_ only has a tag to the actor, but the actor is totally free to reference its own fields from the behaviour.

 ## Default recover capabilities